Cobra16319/terraform/how-to-use-tf.md

 		sudo yum -y install terraform
 		terraform -help

-- Now that you have terraform installed create a directory to work out of "Do not name it 'terraform'. mkdir yourdirectoryname
+- Now that you have terraform installed create a directory to work out of "Do not name it 'terraform'".

+		mkdir yourdirectoryname

-- Next make sure you have git installed and check the version: sudo yum install git git --version touch .gitignorefile
+- Next make sure you have git installed and check the version:

+		sudo yum install git
+		git --version
+		touch .gitignorefile